CSC207-UofT/course-project-the-frank-lloyd-bytes/phase2/design_document.md

 Creating a “check access” option in the facilities menu of the app.
 Selecting this option for a given facility will display a message indicating if you have TCard access to the facility or not.
 This is determined by checking if your user information satisfies the criteria for access listed by the facility.
-We did this because we wanted a reasonable way for users of the app to interact with facilities virtually .
+We did this because we wanted a reasonable way for users of the app to interact with facilities virtually.

 Adding merchants into the app, and deciding on their features.
 Merchants and their features work similarly to facilities.
-Instead of a “check access” button, each merchant has a “see your discouns” button that you can select to see which discounts the merchant offers apply to you.
+Instead of a “check access” button, each merchant has a “see your discounts” button that you can select to see which discounts the merchant offers apply to you.

 Adding a functional UCheck feature in the app, which has the UCheck questionnaire.
 The UCheck saves and stores the data